SOPs - Standard Operation Procedures¶

 restartPolicy: Never

-> kubectl exec -it -n app-radar pg-sleeper -- sh -c 'PGDATABASE=$DB_NAME pg_dump > /tmp/$DB_NAME.dump'
+kubectl exec -it -n app-atlas pg-sleeper -- sh -c 'PGDATABASE=$DB_NAME pg_dump > /tmp/$DB_NAME.dump'

-> less radar.dump # inspect the dump
+less atlas.dump # Inspect the dump